Diocese of Lafayette in Louisiana: Sex abuse controversies

 In 1980, the diocese suspended the priest Gilbert Gauthe from his pastoral position.
 As early as 1972, three priests had confronted Gauthe about his misconduct with boys.

-In 1983, the diocese received a complaint from a family that Reverend Robert Fontenot had sexually abused their child.
+In 1983, the diocese received a complaint from a family that Robert Fontenot, a diocesan priest, had sexually abused their child.
 He had been transferred out of other parishes due to complaints by priests that he was molesting children.
 The diocese sent Fontenot to the House of Affirmation, a Catholic treatment center for pedophile priests in Whitinsville, Massachusetts.
 The diocese reportedly paid $1 million in compensation to several of his victims.
 In 1986, Fortenot was arrested in Spokane, Washington, on charges of molesting boys at a drug treatment center.
 He was convicted and sentenced to one year in prison.

-In 2008, the diocese paid a settlement to a former altar boy who said the priest Valerie Pullman had sexually abused him in 1972.
-Pullman had been accused as early as 1966 of sexually abusing children at different parishes in the diocese.
+In 2008, the diocese reached a settlement with a former altar boy who said the priest Valerie Pullman had sexually abused him in 1972.
+Pullman had been accused of abuse as early as 1966.

 In 2014, Minnesota Public Radio obtained documents from a 1988 lawsuit filed by the diocese against its insurers over sexual abuse claims.
 The insurers accused the diocese of protecting priests accused of sexually abusing children.
 The companies "argued that the diocese knew for years, if not decades, that some of their priests had fondled and even raped children" and that "the molestations took place largely during the reigns of Bishops Maurice Schexnayder and his successor, Bishop Frey".

-In 2015, it was revealed that ten years previously, the diocese had paid a $26 million settlement to the families of 123 children who were sexually abused by diocese priests between 1959 and 2002.
+In 2015, it was revealed that ten years previously, the diocese had paid a $26 million settlement to the families of 123 children who were sexually abused by diocesan priests between 1959 and 2002.
 The Daily Advertiser urged the release of the priests' names, but Bishop Jarrell refused.

-In October 2018, Reverend David Broussard received a five-year prison sentence after pleading guilty to possession of child pornography.
-Louisiana State Police had found 500 images of child pornography on his computer during a search of the rectory at St. Bernard Parish in Breaux Bridge.
+In October 2018, David Broussard received a five-year prison sentence after pleading guilty to possession of child pornography.
+Louisiana State Police had found 500 images of child pornography on the priest's computer in the rectory at St. Bernard Parish in Breaux Bridge.

-In March 2019, Reverend Michael Guidry confessed to molesting Oliver Peyton, a 16-year-old boy.
-Peyton, the son of Scott Peyton, the church deacon, was abused by Guidry at his residence in St. Landry Parish.
+In March 2019, Michael Guidry confessed to molesting Oliver Peyton, a 16-year-old boy at his residence in St. Landry Parish.
+Oliver was the son of Scott Peyton, a deacon.
 In April 2019, Guidry pleaded guilty and received a seven-year prison sentence.
 In March 2024, Bishop Deshotel excommunicated Scott Peyton after he announced that the family was leaving the Catholic Church.

 In April 2019, the diocese released a list of 33 diocesan clergy who were credibly accused of committing acts of sex abuse.

 The Louisiana Supreme Court said in June 2024 that it would allow a "look back" period in which victims of sexual abuse could sue their perpetrators, despite the statute of limitations.
-Soon after that ruling, the diocese was named in six new sexual abuse lawsuits.
+Soon after, the diocese was named in six new sexual abuse lawsuits.